visgl/react-map-gl/docs/components/geolocate-control.md

 ##### `fitBoundsOptions` {Object} - default: `{maxZoom: 15}`

 A [fitBounds](https://docs.mapbox.com/mapbox-gl-js/api/#map#fitbounds) options object to use when the map is panned and zoomed to the user's location.
 The default is to use a  maxZoom of 15 to limit how far the map will zoom in for very accurate locations.

 ##### `trackUserLocation` {Boolean} - default: `false`

 If true the Geolocate Control becomes a toggle button and when active the map will receive updates to the user's location as it changes.

 ##### `showUserLocation` {Boolean} - default: `true`

 By default a dot will be shown on the map at the user's location.
 Set to false to disable.

+##### `style` {Object} - default: `{}`

+A [React style](https://reactjs.org/docs/dom-elements.html#style) object applied to Geolocate control button.

+Check [`locate user`](https://github.com/uber/react-map-gl/blob/master/examples/locate-user/src/app.js) example for basic styling.

 ## Styling